-- New Paltz Central School District uses the following security procedures in its school buildings: - a) Securing those exterior doors not routinely used for student or staff entrance. - b) To the extent possible, limiting entrance to the main door of each school building. - c) Requiring all visitors to sign in at the single point of entry at each school building. - d) Use of entry buzz- in system with camera monitoring at single point of entry. - e) Posting a staff member to monitor the sign-in area who is in radio/phone contact with the main office. - f) Requiring all visitors to wear identification badges. - g) Require each building to designate an emergency release point. - h) Continue planning for updates/upgrades to District security and alarm systems that may include security cameras, door alarms, swipe cards, etc. - i) Monitors are hired as per contract.
+New Paltz Central School District uses the following security procedures in its school buildings:

+- a) Securing those exterior doors not routinely used for student or staff entrance. - b) To the extent possible, limiting entrance to the main door of each school building. - c) Requiring all visitors to sign in at the single point of entry at each school building. - d) Use of entry buzz- in system with camera monitoring at single point of entry. - e) Posting a staff member to monitor the sign-in area who is in radio/phone contact with the main office. f) Requiring all visitors to wear identification badges. - g) Require each building to designate an emergency release point. - h) Continue planning for updates/upgrades to District security and alarm systems that may include security cameras, door alarms, swipe cards, etc. - Monitors are hired as per contract.
 Fingerprinting is required.
 Training is provided by the Principal and/or Vice Principal.
 Hall duty is provided by assigned teachers at the Middle School and High School.
-No other staff has been appointed for security purposes at elementary buildings. - j) Requiring all faculty and staff to wear ID badges. - k) Use of "blocking" software to assure internet and e-mail users are protected from inappropriate interactions and web- sites. - 1) Other security measures as deemed appropriate by the Board of Education and the Superintendent of schools.
+No other staff has been appointed for security purposes at elementary buildings. - i) Requiring all faculty and staff to wear ID badges. - k) Use of "blocking" software to assure internet and e-mail users are protected from inappropriate interactions and web- sites. - 1) Other security measures as deemed appropriate by the Board of Education and the Superintendent of schools. - m) In accordance with New York State Education Law §2801-a (10), as amended effective July 1, 2019, the roles and areas of responsibility of the police officers shall be defined by the New Paltz Central School District's Memorandum of Understanding (MOU) with the Town of New Paltz for services by the New Paltz Police.
+The MOU is an addendum to the Intermunicipal Agreement for Police Security Services and clearly states that the role of school discipline is delegated to the school administration (see Attachment A page 26).